Minold/discord_music/README.md

 Then run `pip install -r requirements.txt` to install all of the python dependencies.\
 Please note that you will also need to have [ffmpeg](https://ffmpeg.org/download.html) installed and make sure that the path to the bin folder is in your environment variables.

-# Creating a bot
-To create a bot follow my tutorial on https://www.youtube.com/watch?v=PJDuI9n7rWE&t=325s&ab_channel=Computeshorts.
-This will guide on how to create a bot.

-# Deploying your bot
-Lastly you'll need to deploy your bot.
-You can follow my other tutorial on deploying with docker https://www.youtube.com/watch?v=z58g7_dHeMA but the gist is to have a server setup with all the dependencies and then run `python main.py`.

 # Token
 Remember that you need to have your token setup in your environment variables as well and it should be under TOKEN.
 On windows you can do this by running
 `SET TOKEN=<you_token_here>`